Hero Background

 Faisal Khatri

-React Native Testing is the process of validating the functionality, performance, and user experience of mobile apps built with the React Native framework across Android and iOS platforms.
+• React Native testing is the practice of validating mobile apps built with the React Native framework across both Android and iOS, where a single JavaScript codebase renders through native views on each platform.

 What Is React Native Framework?